Goodluckhf/IoC-container/README.md

 ```

 ### Class Factory (AutoFactory)
-There some cases when you want create instances in code i.e: Entities, Command pattern https://en.wikipedia.org/wiki/Command_pattern
+There are some cases when you want create instances in code i.e: Entities, Command pattern https://en.wikipedia.org/wiki/Command_pattern

 It's very simple if your class doesn't have dependencies so you can create instance just in you code:
 ```javascript